El Rushbo, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, the blues, and yes, even the good times as well.

 We could not win elections without a competent national party.

-And I'm I just want to admit to you that I've got my flags are pink right now.
+And I just want to admit to you that I've got my flags are pink right now.

 They haven't turned red.

-I'm hearing of course the Democrats common.
+I'm hearing, of course, the Democrats common.

-Every time they lose, the first thing they do is sue for peace and start demanding unity, and we all must come together.
+Every time they lose, the first thing they do is sue for peace and start demanding unity.

-What they mean is we need to pretend we didn't win, and we need to make sure that we don't tear apart whatever their agenda and their achievements have been, and uh we work together going forward, and I expect them to do that, but I get nervous when I hear Republicans start talking about the need for magnanimity and unity and coming together.
+What they mean is we need to pretend we didn't win, and we need to make sure that we don't tear apart whatever their agenda and their achievements have been.

 The American people didn't vote for that.